atlanhq/camelot/docs/user/advanced.rst

 Specify column separators
 -------------------------

-In cases like this `PDF <_static/pdf/column_separators.pdf>`__, where the text is very close to each other, it is possible that Camelot may guess the column separator coordinates incorrectly.
-To correct this, you can explicitly specify the *x* coordinate for each column separator by plotting the `text <geometry_text>`_ on the page.
+In cases like this `PDF <_static/pdf/column_separators.pdf>`__, where the text is very close to each other, it is possible that Camelot may guess the column separators' coordinates incorrectly.
+To correct this, you can explicitly specify the *x* coordinate for each column separator by `plotting the text <geometry_text>`_ on the page.

 You can pass the column separators as a list of comma-separated strings to :meth:`read_pdf() <camelot.read_pdf>`.

 In case you passed a single column separators string list, and no table area is specified, the separators will be applied to the whole page.
-When a list of table areas is specified and there is a need to specify column separators as well, the length of both lists should be equal, each table area will be mapped to each column separator string using their indices.
+When a list of table areas is specified and there is a need to specify column separators as well, the length of both lists should be equal, each table area will be mapped to each column separators' string using their indices.

 If you have specified two table areas, ``table_areas=['12,23,43,54', '20,33,55,67']``, and only want to specify column separators for the first table (since you can see by looking at the table that Camelot will be able to get it perfectly!), you can pass an empty string for the second table in the column separators' list, like this, ``columns=['10,120,200,400', '']``.

-Let's get back to the *x* coordinates we got from plotting `text <geometry_text>`_ that exists on this `PDF <_static/pdf/column_separators.pdf>`__, and get the table out!
+Let's get back to the *x* coordinates we got from `plotting text <geometry_text>`_ that exists on this `PDF <_static/pdf/column_separators.pdf>`__, and get the table out!

 ::